How to Spend 3 Days in Ubud: Itinerary for First-Timers

 Mount Batur is located 40m away from Ubud and your day trip will begin at 2 am.
 This is to give yourself enough time to get there and then complete the hike before sunrise.

 To get to Mount Batur from Ubud, you can travel by taxi or through Grab.
 I highly recommend experiencing it through a guided tour.
-We booked this as it included transport and a local guide to help us with the logistics of thinking of everything.
-Honestly, the help is very much appreciated at 2 am in the morning!
+We booked this as it included all transport and was led by a local guide.
+Honestly, the help was very much appreciated at 2 am in the morning!

-Hiking up Mount Batur is no easy feat for beginners.
-The hike itself isn’t that steep but with the tiredness kicking in, the 1 hour and 30 minutes ascend to the top does get challenging at times.
+Hiking up Mount Batur is no easy feat for beginner hikers.
+The hike itself isn’t that steep, but the tiredness does kick in during the 1 hour and 30 minutes ascent to the top.

-However, you will start the ascend in perfect time with enough leeway to rest at multiple points during your hike.
-Going down is also difficult as it is very slippery.
-Your tour guides will help with the hike both ways if you struggle.
+The good news is that you will start the ascent at the perfect time and have plenty of resting points during your hike.
+Your tour guides will also help with the hike both ways if you start to struggle.

-Note: There are bikers throughout the hike that can take you 90% of the way up for a fee.
-You will then need to complete the last part of the ascend.
+Note: There are bikers on the hike that can take you 90% of the way up for a fee.
+You will then need to complete the last part of the ascent.

 Be sure to wear a good pair of walking shoes to help you.
 The hike is also very sandy, so only wear things you are willing to get dirty.

-At the summit, the feeling of any regret and tiredness is instantly washed away.
+At the summit, any feeling of regret and tiredness is instantly washed away.
 You’ll get to see some of the most beautiful views in Bali, including panoramas of Mount Agung and Lake Batur.

-If you are looking for Brunch just before your spa trip, Clover Cafe is an incredible option, with a huge menu.
-It is part of the Hava Club Hotel, so the interior is well-decorated and vibrant.
+If you are looking for Brunch just before your spa trip, Clover Cafe is a brilliant option.
+It has a huge menu, and as it is part of the Hava Club Hotel, the interior is well-decorated and vibrant.

 Experience a Spa in Ubud

-Going to a spa is an essential part of the Bali experience.
+Going to a spa is an absolute must-do activity in Bali.
 Many locals view it as a vital opportunity to wind down and heal.

 There are so many amazing spas in Ubud.
 For your spa experience, I highly recommend choosing Putri Bali Spa.